Join the Global Breast Cancer Movement

 Neoplasm

-Excess number of cells in a mass that can be either benign or malignant.
+Excess number of cells in a mass that can be either benign (not cancer) or malignant (cancerous).

 A case-control study done within a prospective cohort study.
-The major advantage of a nested case-control study over a regular case-control study is that the exposure measures of interest (for example, diet or alcohol use) are measured before any of the participants have disease, making them less subject to bias.
+The major advantage of a nested case-control study over a regular case-control study is the exposure of interest (for example, diet or alcohol use) is measured before any of the participants have disease.
+This makes it less subject to bias.

 Cancer that has not spread to the lymph nodes.
 See Lymph Node Status.